Frico in Friuli, Italy

 EYW wants your food stories!

-What: A pan-fried, usually round unleavened flatbread made from wheat flour, the Punjabi paratha (also spelled parantha) is often stuffed with vegetables and/or paneer and served with various accompaniments, such as chutneys, yogurt sauce, pickled vegetables, and spicy potato and veg sabzi.
-They were likely enjoyed by the Mughal royalty of yore, as parathas, cooked in ghee and made with extra ingredients, were once reserved for special occasions or guests—compared to other breads, like the commoners’ roti, paratha is rich and sumptuous.
+Paratha were likely enjoyed by the Mughal royalty of yore, as these flatbreads, cooked in ghee and made with extra ingredients, were once reserved for special occasions or guests.
+Compared to other Indian breads, like roti, paratha is rich and sumptuous.
 It’s also versatile, being popular for breakfast, lunch, or a late-night snack.
 When done well, it is crisp, soft, and chewy all at once.

 When: Daily, 9am-11pm